awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-s3.md

   ]
 }
 ```
-The double quote characters are required, and must be simple quotation marks \(0x22\), not slanted or "smart" quotes\.
+The double quotation mark characters are required, and must be simple quotation marks \(0x22\), not slanted or "smart" quotation marks\.
 Each entry in the manifest can optionally include a `mandatory` flag\.
 If `mandatory` is set to `true`, COPY terminates if it doesn't find the file for that entry; otherwise, COPY will continue\.
 The default value for `mandatory` is `false`\.
 When loading from data files in ORC or Parquet format, a `meta` field is required, as shown in the following example\.

 ```